Skip to content

 Layer Choice Rationale

-Role Expectations libp2p posture
+Role NAT Expectations WebRTC posture

 12.3 QR code payload (keep the QR small)